 Through these informal gatherings and after much research into different schooling methodology, the Waldorf Education system was decided upon.
 In this system it was felt that the children would receive an education that was designed to enrich their spiritual as well as their physical being, thereby giving each child in the school’s care the self-esteem, confidence and freedom to enter the world as a complete human being.

 A Steiner Playgroup was opened in 1989 with the Perth Waldorf School assisting, ensuring its development was consistent with Steiner principles.

 In the ensuing two years the group progressed from meeting at the house of one of its members, to occupying premises at Millbrook and finally to its present premises.

 The site on which the school is now situated was the original Yallingup State Primary School.
-The current playgroup room was the original schoolhouse and has been declared a heritage building.
+The current class 6 room was the original schoolhouse and has been declared a heritage building.

-The school currently has a student population of 117 children.
-Four playgroups are offered in our Carbunup River campus.
-We operate two Kindergartens, a mixed K4/5/6 (kindergarten for 4, 5 and 6 year old's) and a K6 (kindergarten for 6 year old's).
+The school currently has a student population of around 120 children.
+Four playgroups are offered at our Carbunup River campus.
+We operate two Kindergartens, a mixed K4/5/6 (kindergarten for 4, 5 and 6 year old’s) and a K6 (kindergarten 6 year old’s).
 Primary classes consist of: Class 1, Class 2, Class 3, Class 4, Class 5 and Class 6

 Dr Rudolf Steiner (1861-1925) was an Austrian philosopher, scientist, artist and humanitarian.
 From early in his childhood, Steiner was at one with both the spiritual and natural worlds.
 His studies in later life gave him the tools to integrate these worlds and he developed a “philosophy of freedom”.
 The body of Steiner’s understandings are described by a world view called Anthroposophy, which means “the wisdom of humanity”.
 Work from his initiatives is best known through Anthroposophic Medicine and Architecture, Biodynamic farming and Waldorf Education.